5GinFIRE/eu.5ginfire.portal.web/README.md

 A Web front UI for eu.5ginfire.portal.web
 ==========
-eu.5ginfire.portal.web Web front UI is an AngularJS based UI to be used with  eu.5ginfire.portal.api Web Service
+eu.5ginfire.portal.web Web front UI is an AngularJS based UI to be used with  eu.5ginfire.portal.api Web Service.
+See more info at https://github.com/5GinFIRE/eu.5ginfire.portal.web/wiki

 Licenses